Nilesh410/Master_JS/readme.md

   16. what is call stack ?
   17. what is this keyword? what is the value hold by this keyword?
 (Refer 5_this_keyword->1_example.js)
   18. which are the different type of scope in JS explain with example.
-  19.what is lexical scope in the program?
+  19. what is lexical scope in the program?
 Expain with example(5_this_keyword->2_example.js)
   20. what is the value of this in arrow function with different senerio?
+(Refer 3_example.js)
+  21. Solve some coding questions on this (Refer 4_Q_A.js)